-In general, acceptable reasons for absence from class include illness, serious family emergencies, special curricular requirements (i.e., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays, and participation in official university activities such as music performances, debate, and athletic competitions.
-Absences from class for court-imposed legal obligations such as jury duty or subpoena will be excused.
-Other sound reasons may be offered and considered on an individual basis.
+In general, acceptable reasons for absence from or failure to engage in class include illness; Title IX-related situations; serious accidents or emergencies affecting the student, their roommates, or their family; special curricular requirements (e.g., judging trips, field trips, professional conferences); military obligation; severe weather conditions that prevent class participation; religious holidays; participation in official university activities (e.g., music performances, athletic competition, debate); and court-imposed legal obligations (e.g., jury duty or subpoena).
+Other reasons (e.g., a job interview or club activity) may be deemed acceptable if the instructor approves.
 Requirements for class attendance and make-up exams, assignments, and other work are consistent with university policies that can be found at: